Naveen Jain: Intelius

 In 2003, Jain co-founded Intelius.
 The company collected and sold background information on individuals.
 It grew to $18.1 million in revenues by 2004 and $88.5 million in 2007 with $22.5 million in profits.
 It filed an initial public offering in 2008.
 The site was the subject of many consumer complaints concerning post-transaction marketing practices, where consumers were led to believe they were answering a short survey for $10 cash back, but were actually signed up for a $20-per-month subscription.
 He re-formed the company under the name Inome in 2012.
 In 2015 the company was sold, with Jain retaining a 25 percent interest, and a new CEO was appointed.

 TalentWise

 Jain founded Talentwise, a spin-off from Intelius, which was sold in 2016.

 Moon Express

 Jain co-founded Moon Express in August 2010 and is its chairman.
-The company is building machine-operated spacecraft to mine materials like gold, cobalt, platinum, and Helium-3 (nuclear energy fuel) from the moon.
-It will also prospect for water on the moon's south pole, which could be used to create rocket fuel for missions to Mars and beyond.
-Jain claims his target for Moon Express is to found human colonies on the moon by 2022.
+The company is building machine-operated spacecraft to mine materials like gold, cobalt, platinum, and Helium-3 (nuclear energy fuel) from the Moon.
+It will also prospect for water on the Moon's south pole, which could be used to create rocket fuel for missions to Mars and beyond.
+Jain claimed his target for Moon Express was to found human colonies on the Moon by 2022.